BlackWasp

 Numeric Formatting

 To include a format specifier, a colon (:) is inserted after the placeholder index number.
-The format specifier is then added before the closing brace.
+The specifier is then added before the closing brace.
 The following example shows the same parameter being used by two placeholders.
 One uses formatting, the other does not.

 string output;